kishansudani/MF-CHATGPT-IDEAS/README.md

 - **`/Easy`**: These ideas are generally more focused, with a narrower scope.
 They might be suitable for weekend projects, learning exercises, or initial explorations into a new AI domain.
 - **`/Intermediate`**: These concepts are more involved, potentially requiring a broader range of technologies, more intricate system design, or a deeper understanding of specific AI techniques.
+- **`/GOD`**: This special directory houses extremely ambitious, conceptual, or "mind-bending" project ideas that might stretch the definition of what's currently feasible or are grand in scope.

 Each idea is presented in its own Markdown file, typically including: